-Martin Kruskal Lecture (SIAG/Nonlinear Waves and Coherent Structures)
+Martin Kruskal Prize (SIAG/Nonlinear Waves and Coherent Structures)

 Martin David Kruskal (1925- 2006) was an American mathematician and physicist.
 He made fundamental contributions in many areas of mathematics and science, ranging from plasma physics to general relativity and from nonlinear analysis to asymptotic analysis.
 His single most celebrated contribution was the discovery and theory of solitons.
 Kruskal received the National Medal of Science in 1993 “for his influence as a leader in nonlinear science for more than two decades as the principal architect of the theory of soliton solutions of nonlinear equations of evolution.”